-- .
-A computer exhibit made in school for grade or credit - Poster, display, or multimedia presentation on mechanics, electronics, or technology options related to a computer - 3.
-Multimedia presentation (minimum of 10 slides) - 4.
-Basic website; include description of steps required in developing it - 5.
-Database or spreadsheet, with at least 3 reports or graphs generated from the data - T-shirt, designed and printed using computer graphics and/or text
+- 2. Poster, display, or multimedia presentation on mechanics, electronics, or technology options related to a computer - 3.
+Multimedia presentation (minimum of 10 slides) - Basic website; include description of steps 4. required in developing it - 5.
+Database or spreadsheet, with at least 3 reports or graphs generated from the data - 6.
+T-shirt, designed and printed using computer graphics and/or text - DEPARTMENT 022 WOODWORKING